FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Introduction

-To address this challenge, a few recent works attempted to mitigate this issue by leveraging strong pretrained models, either by refining the loss function to reduce the impact of false negative \cite{jiang2023vision, radenovic2023filtering} or relabeling false negatives as positives \cite{byun2024mafa, bulat2024fff}.
-However, these methods heavily depend on the reliability of the pretrained models and the heuristics used to identify false negatives, potentially limiting their generalizability across diverse datasets and training settings.
+To address this challenge, a few recent works attempted to mitigate this issue by leveraging strong pretrained models, either by refining the loss function to reduce the impact of false negative \citep{jiang2023vision, radenovic2023filtering} or relabeling false negatives as positives \citep{byun2024mafa, bulat2024fff}.
+However, these methods heavily depend on the reliability of the pretrained models and the heuristics used to identify false negatives, potentially limiting their generalizability across diverse datasets and training settings (see Appendix~\ref{appd:datacomp}).

 In this paper, we present FALCON (False-negative Aware Learning of COntrastive Negatives), a learning-based mini-batch construction strategy for VLP that adaptively balances the trade-off between informative (hard) negatives and misleading (false) negatives.
 By explicitly optimizing this trade-off during mini-batch construction, FALCON effectively accounts for the inevitable presence of false negatives, improving the quality of learned cross-modal representations.
 Our empirical results demonstrate that FALCON significantly outperforms heuristic baselines across a wide range of downstream tasks and evaluation settings.
+To summarize, our three main contributions are as follows: (i) To the best of our knowledge, this is the first \textbf{\textit{learning-based}} approach to explicitly schedule the trade-off between hard and false negatives in contrastive learning, and to empirically demonstrate its significance in vision-language pretraining. (ii) We propose a novel architecture of negative mining scheduler and an associated training scheme, both carefully designed to balance the trade-off effectively without incurring significant training overhead. (iii) We conduct experiments on three distinct vision-language frameworks (ALBEF, BLIP-2, SigLIP-2) across diverse downstream tasks and experimental settings to demonstrate the effectiveness of FALCON.
 Due to space constraints, the \textbf{detailed discussion on related works} is provided in the Appendix~\ref{related works}.